theMackabu/ez-uploader/README.md

 - Check if you have cargo (Rust's package manager) installed, just type in `cargo`
 - If cargo is installed, run `cargo build --release`
 - Put the executable into one of your PATH entries
+  - Linux: usually /bin/ or /usr/bin/
+  - Windows: C:\Windows\System32 is good for it but don't use windows

 ## Usage